lightpromptco/LightPromptApp/replit.md

 # LightPrompt - Soul-Tech Wellness AI Platform

 ## Overview
-LightPrompt is a privacy-first, soul-tech wellness platform evolved into a digital product business.
-It offers the "LightPrompt:ed" course and ebook through a professional e-commerce interface.
-Built as a full-stack TypeScript application with React, Express, and PostgreSQL, it features secure payments via Stripe, content management, and location-based mindfulness capabilities (GeoPrompt).
-The platform aims to be a conscious AI tool for human reflection and self-connection, providing an ethical AI foundation for universal wellness.
+LightPrompt is a privacy-first, soul-tech wellness platform evolved into a digital product business focused on career path guidance through astrological insights.
+The platform now integrates VibeMatch and SoulSync concepts to help users discover their optimal career direction through professional-grade astrological analysis.
+Built as a full-stack TypeScript application with React, Express, and PostgreSQL, it features secure payments via Stripe, comprehensive career guidance systems, and location-based mindfulness capabilities (GeoPrompt).
+The platform aims to be a conscious AI tool for human reflection and professional alignment, providing an ethical AI foundation for career fulfillment and universal wellness.

 ## User Preferences
 Preferred communication style: Simple, everyday language.